newm4n/grule-rule-engine/docs/RETE_id.md

     then
         ...
 }
 rule ... {
     when
         Fact.VeryHeavyAndLongFunction() && Fact.StringValue == "Bird"
     then
         ...
 }
 rule ... {
     when
         Fact.VeryHeavyAndLongFunction() && Fact.StringValue == "Mammal"
     then
         ...
 }
+...

-// and many similar rules
+// and alot more of simillar rule
+...
 rule ... {
     when
         Fact.VeryHeavyAndLongFunction() && Fact.StringValue == "Insect"